Kevinofma/comp423-course-notes/docs/tutorials/rust-setup.md

     If you would like, you can now create a new repository page on Github so that you can link your local repository to Github

-(d) Ensure Docker and VS Code are installed before proceeding
+(D) Ensure Docker and VS Code are installed before proceeding

 Step 2: Setting up the Development Environment